,

 Co-opted Governor

-Committees and Working Groups: Vulnerable Pupils Group, Safeguarding and Wellbeing
+Committees and Working Groups: Vulnerable Pupils Group, Headteacher Appraisal Panel

 I am a retired former project manager at the University of Brighton.